jiawlu/OSM2GMNS/docs/source/quick-start.rst

 Quick Start
 ===========

-In this section, some examples are provided to demonstrate how to use osm2gmns to generate, manipulate and output networks.
+In this section, some examples are provided to quickly show how to use osm2gmns to generate, manipulate and output networks.

 Download OSM Data